mrheault/vscode-better-css-stacking-contexts/README.md

 * `betterStackingContexts.stackingContextMethod`: Method to use for creating a new stacking context.
 Options are `isolation: isolate;` and `position: relative;`.

 ## Usage
 Once installed, the extension will automatically start analyzing your CSS/SCSS files.
-Look for highlighted regions and hover over z-index declarations to see detailed information and available quick fixes.
+Look for highlighted regions and hover over stacking context/z-index declarations to see detailed information and available quick fixes.

 ## Contributing
 [We welcome contributions!](https://github.com/mrheault/vscode-better-css-stacking-contexts/pulls)